saiprasadbarke/robustmvd/rmvd/data/README.md

 ### Batched data format
 Data can be loaded as batches of `N >= 1` samples.
 In this case, a batch dimension is added.
 A "batched" sample is a dictionary the same keys as described above, but different shapes:
 - `images`: a list of images.
-Each image is a numpy array of shape (N, 3, H, W), type float32 and values from 0 to 255
+Each image is a `numpy.array` of shape (N, 3, H, W), type float32 and values from 0 to 255
 - `poses`: a list of camera poses.
-Each camera pose is numpy array of shape (N, 4, 4) and type float32
+Each camera pose is `numpy.array` of shape (N, 4, 4) and type float32
 - `intrinsics`: a list of camera intrinsics.
-Each camera intrinsic is numpy array of shape (N, 3, 3) and type float32
+Each camera intrinsic is `numpy.array` of shape (N, 3, 3) and type float32
-- `keyview_idx`: numpy array of shape (N,) and type int64.
+- `keyview_idx`: `numpy.array` of shape (N,) and type int64.
 Each element indicates the index of the keyview in each sample in the batch
 - `depth`: depth map for the keyview.
-This is a numpy array of shape (N, 1, H, W) and type float32
+This is a `numpy.array` of shape (N, 1, H, W) and type float32
 - `invdepth`: inverse depth map for the keyview.
-This is a numpy array of shape (N, 1, H, W) and type float32
+This is a `numpy.array` of shape (N, 1, H, W) and type float32
 - `depth_range`: list of length 2 and where first element is a tuple with N floats that indicates the minimum depth values of each sample in the batch and the second element is a tuple with N floats that indicates the maximum depth values of each sample in the batch